 More than 500 former Nazi concentration camp inmates will descend on Washington, D. C. Friday?

-More than 500 former Nazi concentration camp inmates will descend on Washington, D. C. Friday evening, May 7th and will begin a full-day of activities on Saturday morning, May 8th in the most unique commemoration of the 20th anniversary of V-E Day: a "picket" of the White House in which banners will thank the United States Army for liberating Nazi concentration camp victims and an historic gathering in the Caucus Room of the New Senate Office Building on Capitol Hill at which U. S. Senator Robert F. Kennedy (D.-L.-N.Y.) among others will participate.
+Background: More than 500 former Nazi concentration camp inmates will descend on Washington, D. C. Friday evening, May 7th and will begin a full-day of activities on Saturday morning, May 8th in the most unique commemoration of the 20th anniversary of V-E Day: a "picket" of the White House in which banners will thank the United States Army for liberating Nazi concentration camp victims and an historic gathering in the Caucus Room of the New Senate Office Building on Capitol Hill at which U. S. Senator Robert F. Kennedy (D.-L.-N.Y.) among others will participate.
 They will be joined by a contingent of former Soviet Labor Camp inmates.

 It is not known yet whether President Johnson will see a delegation of those gathering in front of The White House.
 Earlier in the morning the 500 former Nazi victims will leave their Ambassador and Hamilton Hotel headquarters and go by special buses for a brief ceremony at the Arlington, Va. graveside of the late President John F. Kennedy.